ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-routing.md

 2. Set high availability (HA) mode as active-standby.
 3. Create external interfaces using the IPs created in the previous steps for each required uplink.
 Use the created VLAN backed segments as the `Connected To (Segment)`.

-For more information on creating Tier 0 logical router, see [VMware Docs](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-E9E62E02-C226-457D-B3A6-FE71E45628F7.html).
+For more information on creating Tier 0 logical router, see [VMware Docs](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-E9E62E02-C226-457D-B3A6-FE71E45628F7.html){: external}.

 NSX-T has a strict URPF rule by default on the external uplinks.
 Make sure that your routing is symmetric, or Tier 0 logical routers may discard the packets arriving from a "wrong" interface.
 See more in [VMware Docs](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-7B0CD287-C5EB-493C-A57F-EEA8782A741A.html){: external}.
 {: note}